iftikhar8/thesis/chapters/discussion/discussion.md

 Shown OHS is an important factor, making issues of ocean acidification, which can remove ability to sense an even greater issue [@rossi2016], and could possibly make this finding mute.

+OHS - did not account for variations in temperature waters - perhaps temeprature should be a factor in the equation.
+Tropical fish are known to be better swimmers than teperatre fish etc....

 Modelling Issues
 ----------------